AgenticAITest/WMS_Arief_Base_Code/replit.md

 - Stock Information: Aggregated inventory view by product with location breakdowns.
 - Workflow Configuration: Tenant-specific customizable workflows for Purchase Orders (PO) and Sales Orders (SO).
 - Purchase Order Putaway: Accordion-based interface for POs in 'putaway' state, featuring cascading location selectors and a "Smart Allocation" algorithm for optimal bin suggestions.
+- Sales Order Multi-Location Delivery: SO creation with support for splitting order items across multiple customer delivery locations, with expandable distribution UI and quantity validation.
 - Audit Logging: Comprehensive audit trail for user actions, state changes, and data modifications, with queryable REST APIs.

 ### System Design Choices